-It is not the intention of Richard & Betty Mulholland of Flosh Meadows who should call themselves (wonderfully obtuse phrase coined by a home designer) “Custom Build Facilitators” !! to try and sell you the idea of self build.
-We simply offer our self build, serviced plots in a wonderful part of West Cumbria with the site being within short walking distance of the internationally renowned The Lake District National Park now (2017) a World Heritage site.
+It is not our intention to sell you the idea of self build.
+We simply offer our self build, Flosh Meadows serviced plots in a wonderful part of West Cumbria within short walking distance of the internationally renowned The Lake District National Park a World Heritage site.

 We consider the following article by the well known and financially astute people at This Is Money website is a brilliant place to start:

 So what if you could build your perfect home from scratch?

 Self-build homes are becoming a popular choice for people looking to get on the property ladder.
 This can be because of a lack of local housing supply, a desire to create a more modern environmentally friendly home, or simply a bit of inspiration from television’s Grand Designs.